 There is a student lounge located on the first floor of the School of Law.
-Tables and chairs, microwave ovens, coffeemakers, a toaster, and refrigerators are provided so that students may eat in the lounge.
+Tables, chairs, microwave ovens, coffeemakers, a toaster, and refrigerators are provided so that students may eat in the lounge.
 A vending area is also located in the lounge.
-Students are responsible for ensuring that the lounge remains tidy after its use.
+Students are responsible for cleaning up after using the lounge.